Cagier/wixel-yDrip/README.md

 ### What is it?
 This project is a variation of the original wixel-xDrip project created by Stephen Black.
-However, it uses the ESP2866 WiFi module INSTEAD of a bluetooth module.
+However, it uses the Adafruit Feather HUZZAH with ESP8266 WiFi module INSTEAD of a bluetooth module.
-Basically I just took the core wixel-xdrip stuff and added in some stuff so I cannot claim credit for most of this.
+Basically I just took the core wixel-xdrip stuff (including a lot of this ReadMe) and added in some stuff so I cannot claim credit for a lot of this.

 This project can be loaded onto a wixel, it will catch the wireless signals sent from a dexcom transmitter, read, break up the different parts, and then send it using UART so it can be